roeybiran/.hammerspoon/README.md

 - `newBookmarksFolder` - creates a new bookmarks folder.
 Works only while viewing bookmarks.
 - `rightSizeBookmarksOrHistoryColumn` - sizes to fit the first column of the bookmarks/history view.
 - `firstSearchResult` - in a history/bookmarks view and when the search field is focused, moves focus the 1st search result.

-## To Do

-- Organize dependencies in Spoons.
-- Documentation and API for the app-specific Spoons.